 TL;DR – Framework Selection at a Glance

-Tool-calling agent (APIs, webhooks, CRM)LangChain / LangGraph6–10 weeks
+Tool-calling agent (APIs, webhooks, CRM)LangChain / LangGraphRetry behavior, state recovery, approval checkpoints

-Hybrid: orchestration + deep retrievalBoth (LangGraph + LlamaIndex)10–18 weeks
+Hybrid: orchestration + deep retrievalBoth (LangGraph + LlamaIndex)Integration boundary, rewrite cost, observability ownership

 LangChain vs LlamaIndex decision router mapping tools and state retrieval quality and hybrid architecture constraints to the right framework owner